Six critical global issues | What are the world’s biggest problems and how can I help?

 For example, explaining the dangers of a sugary diet, excessive alcohol consumption, smoking tobacco, using unsafe cooking fuels, driving recklessly, and walking across a busy highway, is imperative.

-Many low-income countries lack emergency response resources.
+Likewise, many low-income countries lack emergency response resources.
 This means that providing opportunities for community members to learn first aid skills can help to save lives.

 Through our sports programs, we promote the importance of daily exercise.
-We also run maternal and child health as well as first aid workshops.
+We also run maternal and child health, as well as first aid workshops.

 Global child health and primary education